Your dashboard, your way. Create your own Custom Monitoring Dashboards tailored to your needs.

 Click on “Add SNMP Sensor” to get a list of all the supported SNMP sensors for the selected Monitoring Table:

-If at least one of the devices supports an SNMP sensor, this device will appear in the list.
+If at least one of the devices supports an SNMP sensor, it will appear in the list.
 The list is similar to the one that allows you to select SNMP sensors from device details.

 Adding an SNMP sensor from here will automatically add it to the devices that the related MIB supports.
-It will be displayed as an available property to add to the monitoring table that is being created.
+It will then be displayed as an available property to add to the monitoring table that you’re creating.

 Step 2: Set up your Monitoring Table